 1. Stress Relief

 One of the biggest problems is without a doubt, stress.
 Activities like playing sports, meditation, massage, sexual intercourse, laughing, taking a vacation and listening to music tend to do the trick.
-However, some people just cant let go of the stress provoking thoughts.
+However, some people just can’t let go of stress-provoking thoughts.
 For them, the use of medicinal herbs can aid in calming the mind.

-In Ayurvedic medicine, herbs known as Nootropics and Adaptogens such as Ashwagandha, are advised as they work directly on the brain and adrenal glands, and have been proven to reduce stress hormones such as Cortisol.
-(3)
+In Ayurvedic medicine, herbs known as Nootropics and Adaptogens such as Ashwagandha, are advised as they work directly on the brain and adrenal glands, and have been proven to reduce stress hormones such as Cortisol (see study).

 (*Always take medicinal herbs under the proper medical supervision*)